Self Harm Inpatient Treatment for Cutting

 - Do gently offer them an opportunity to talk to someone and get help

-An inpatient program for someone with self-harming compulsions offers 24-hour care and support while they receive treatment.
-The inpatient or residential program allows a respite from the stressors that are triggering the self-injuring behaviors so the individual can fully participate in focused therapy for the underlying mental health disorder.
+Inpatient residential facilities offers intensive programs for someone who are cutting and have self harming compulsions.
+The self harm program offers 24-hour care and support while they receive treatment.
+The self harm inpatient rehab or residential program allows a respite from the stressors that are triggering the self injuring behaviors so the individual can fully participate in focused therapy for the underlying mental health disorder.
 Treatment will involve a comprehensive approach of multiple therapies that are selected based on the individual’s unique clinical features, fully customized for each patient.

-While in self-harm inpatient treatment, the individual will engage in various therapies, such as:
+While in self harm inpatient treatment center and rehab, the individual will engage in various therapies, such as:

 - Experiential therapies.
 There are many adjunct therapies that can optimize the traditional therapies at the residential program.
 The individual will participate in a variety of activities that will augment the effects of psychotherapy and family therapy, such as art therapy, equine therapy, mindfulness training, yoga and meditation, hypnotherapy, deep breathing exercises, and journaling.

-The Treatment Specialist is a trusted source of free assistance for individuals seeking a treatment program for someone with chronic self-harming behaviors.
+The Treatment Specialist will connect you to a treatment center for individuals seeking a treatment program for someone with chronic self harming behaviors.
 The specialists are highly trained in mental health and substance abuse disorders, with over a decade of experience helping others find high quality treatment.
-If you or your loved one is in need of self harm inpatient treatment, contact The Treatment Specialist today at (866) 644-7911.
+If you or your loved one is in need of cutting and self harm inpatient treatment, contact a Treatment Specialist for help today at (866) 644-7911.